BillSchofield/TDDWorkshop/README.md

 When the game starts and after the board is drawn for the first time, let a player make a move.
 A player move consists of:
 * Print a prompt asking the player to enter a number indicating where they want to mark the board.
 This is the number that is in the desired cell in the drawn board.
-* Draw the board with the player’s symbol in that cell
+* Draw the board with an “X” in that cell

-The player one’s mark is an “X”.
 Don’t worry about handling the case where the player enters a number that is not between 1 and 9.

 ### Second Player Can Move
 After the first player moves, let a different player make their move.
-Then draw the board with an ‘O’ in the cell (and still draw the first player’s ‘X’).
+Then draw the board with an "O" in that cell (and still draw the other player’s ‘X’).
 You don’t need to check if that cell is already taken.
-Each player should know when it is their turn.
+Each player should know when it is their turn to mark the board.

 ### Cell already taken
 If either player moves into a cell that is already taken, display the message, “Cell already taken” and prompt them to try again (repeat this until they make a valid move).